matteobaccan/owner/docs/building.md

 ---

 Building OWNER from the sources has some advantages.
-For instance you can get the latest features still under development on github master branch.
+For instance you can get the latest features still under development on GitHub master branch.

 Building OWNER requires following software being installed and configured in your system: